Redesigned a wholesale product page from shop-floor research

 “Offer samples or small-quantity packs to try and buy, especially for new brands and high price points.”

-- 3e-Sample: order below MOQ to test a new brand before a full pack.
+- 3e-Sample: order below the minimum to test a new brand first.

 Collapsed pack cards, expandable on demand